gjohann7/covid_info/docs/index.md

   <img src="https://github.com/gjohann7/covid_info/blob/master/docs/assets/logo-ESTS.png?raw=true" alt="IPS logo">
 </div>

-## Application Goal
+## Application Goal and Who should use this App

-- Objetivos da aplicação - descrição do problema
-- O que o sistema resolve após os testes

 The application goal is to provide people with updated information about COVID-19 status.
 It considers the whole world, as well as it does contemplate a country perspective.
+Acknowledging its considerations, any user who holds an interest in this subject may be pleased to use this app.

 Therefore, the app affords the COVID-19's data visualization using charts to inform and keep the user tuned about it.
-Yet, for those more concerned about the COVID-19 situation, the charts may provide insights from them.
+Yet, for those more concerned about the COVID-19 situation, the charts may provide insights to them.

-## Who should use this App

-- Caracterização dos Utilizadores

 ## About technological choices